Nate Blouin

 Nate Blouin (born 1989) is an American politician who represents Utah's 13th Senate District in the Utah State Senate.

 Education and career

 Blouin received his associate's degree from Salt Lake Community College and his bachelor's degree from the University of Utah.
 He graduated from Brown University with a Master of Public Administration.
 Before being elected, Blouin worked with clean energy groups and environmental organizations to promote renewable energy.

 Political career

 Blouin announced his candidacy for the Utah State Senate in 2022; his priorities included clean air and affordable housing.
-He won the Democratic primary against Gene Davis with nearly 76% of the vote.
+He won the Democratic primary against incumbent Gene Davis with nearly 76% of the vote.
 In the general election, he beat Republican Roger L. Stout with 72% of the vote.

+In 2024, Blouin was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus, a bipartisan cohort for legislators concerned with climate change, energy policy, and environmental justice.